Ruby (1977 film): Box office

 Ruby was released theatrically in the United States by Dimension Pictures in June 1977.
 During its opening weekend in Chicago, it grossed approximately $315,000.
 The film was overall a commercial success, eventually grossing a total of $16 million.

 Home media

-The film was long available on video in the U.S., only as a re-edited (and apparently re-shot by director Stephanie Rothman) version for television, which omitted the R-rated violence and adding new dialogue scenes.
+The film was long available on video in the U.S., only as a re-edited (and apparently re-shot by director Stephanie Rothman) version for television, which omitted the R-rated violence and adding new scenes with dialogue.

-The DVD of Ruby was released on June 26, 2001 and is presented in its original theatrical version; however, this is not a director's cut: it contains Krantz's abrupt, horror ending rather than Harrington's intended romantic one.
+The DVD of Ruby was released on June 26, 2001, presented in its original theatrical version; however, it is not a director's cut: It contains Krantz's abrupt, horror ending rather than Harrington's intended romantic one.
 It is presented in widescreen but not anamorphic.
-The special features include: the original theatrical trailer, motion menu, scene selection, commentary with Curtis Harrington and Piper Laurie, interview with Curtis Harrington, photo gallery, and Director's Theatrical Cut.
+The special features include the original theatrical trailer, motion menu, scene selection, commentary with Curtis Harrington and Piper Laurie, interview with Curtis Harrington, photo gallery, and Director's Theatrical Cut.
 However, this version is currently out of print.
 In 2017, Ruby was released as a Blu-ray/DVD combo pack with extra bonus features.